 Oftentimes after a domestic assault, people ask why the person didn’t call the police.
 Sometimes it is as simple as it was in my situation – their phone was taken and they were not allowed to call.
 Other times he told me he would just tell the police that I was the one assaulting him or tell me that if I called the police and he was arrested, his daughter would be taken away and it would be my fault.

-More often then not however, I didn’t call the police because was afraid if I did, he would leave.
+More often than not, however, I didn’t call the police because was afraid if I did, he would leave.
 I know to most this will sound incomprehensible.
 People will wonder why I didn’t want exactly that – for him to leave.
 It’s not that simple when your mind and emotions have been manipulated to the point where you literally feel like you cannot exist without that person.
 As awful as it sounds, I would have rather been getting abused if it meant being with him.
 He had me feeling like without him I would not be able to survive.
 After all, I was depending on him to tell me what to think and how to feel.
 How would I know how to function if I did not have him there to tell me?
 My self-esteem and self-confidence had been eliminated, in steps that were so small and calculated that I was not even aware of it happening.
 I had a master’s degree in applied psychology, but I could not recognize my own demise.

 There are so many things we are asked and downright told to do during those times.
 Oftentimes, we have already asked ourselves the same questions and told ourselves the same things.
 Yet, unless you have personally experienced an abusive relationship, you will never truly understand the dynamics of power and control.
 We would all like to think we are too smart or too strong to end up in a situation like that – hell, prior to this marriage, I thought that, but their tactics are so well-developed that you don’t realize what is happening until you are in the middle of it.